OllieCargill/MCA-2022/labtasks/week4/week4.md

 Pitch variability | 6.927
 Most common melodic interval | 2

-* Some conclusions we can draw from this information are:the most common pitch is a D4, as the MIDI value for D4 is 62.
+<div align="right"> * Some conclusions we can draw from this information are:the most common pitch is a D4, as the MIDI value for D4 is 62.
 This is reflected in the pitch histogram further down, which also shows that D4 is the most common pitch.
 We also know that there are 31 semitones between the highest and the lowest pitch in the piece, as demonstarted by the Range feature.
 We also know that the most common distance between two notes is 2 semitones.
 The 'most common melodic interval' feature tells us this.

 <hr>